godaddy/godaddy.github.io/_posts/2018-04-02-introducing-eslint-plugin-i18n-json.md

   <em>(example using react-intl)</em>
 </p>

-**Having a degree of automated verfication can help easily detect these issues before changes are even merged into the translations project.**
+**Having a degree of automated verification can help easily detect these issues before changes are even merged into the translations project.**

 Here's how the plugin would catch the invalid ICU Message syntax from above: